Ä¢¹½ÊÓÆµÍø

 Purpose

-Learn about the responsibilities of club officers including how to report concerns, student and club handbook violations, and what an infraction may result in for an organization by clicking on the links below.
+Learn about the responsibilities of club officers including how to report concerns, student and club handbook violations, and what an infraction may result in for a club.

-• Represent the student organization as elected officers of the said student organization in all matters pertaining to communication and dissemination of information amongst CWI, vendors, and the student organization.
+• Represent the student club as elected officers of the said student club in all matters pertaining to communication and dissemination of information among CWI, vendors, and the student club.

 • Prohibit members from practicing any physical or psychological hazing, illegal activity, and violations of college policy.

-• Adhere to the purpose of your organization as stated in the constitution.
+• Adhere to the purpose of your club as stated in the constitution.

 • Practice fiscal responsibility and an ethical use of state resources.

-• Maintain close communication with your advisor, keeping them informed of organization progress towards its goals and objectives, as well as reporting any dangerous or prohibited activities engaged in by anyone associated with the organization.
+• Maintain close communication with your advisor, keeping them informed of club progress toward its goals and objectives, as well as reporting any dangerous or prohibited activities engaged in by anyone associated with the club.

 • Maintain communication with CWI by keeping the Office of Student Engagement informed of planned activities and any potential problems or violations.